inmation/WebStudio-docs/GettingStarted/README.md

 The reason for this is that WebStudio intervenes, as mentioned in the last bullet-point above, and places the output of the transform action into the message payload... **unless** the output from the action is already contained in a field called "payload".

-This behavior can be quite confusing at times, so for case sake of clarity, the transformation is changed as shown below.
+We could sidestep the "automatic payload" behavior if we wanted to by changing the transformation as shown below.
 Here, the payload field is explicitly added to the `$project` statement.
-The output this produces is exactly the same as we had before but at least it is now clear why this is the case...
+The output this produces is exactly the same as we had before...

 ```json